-This equipment complies with FCC RF radiation exposure limits set forth for an uncontrolled environment.
-This device and its antenna must not be co-located or operating in conjunction with any other antenna or transmitter.
+This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
+End users must follow the specific operating instructions for satisfying RF exposure compliance.
+This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
+This equipment has been SAR-evaluated as portable device.
+SAR measurements are based on a 10mm spacing from the body and that compliance is achieved at that distance.